 Ingredients Needed

-How to make this Lavender and Chartreuse sour
+How to make this lavender and Chartreuse sour

 - You start by making your lavender syrup.
 I suggest doing this the day before so it is ready when you want to make this cocktail.
+In my house, we love lavender and will often have either lavender water, lavender honey lemonade, or lavender simple syrup on hand 🙂

-- Assemble the ingredients for the cocktail.
+- Gather the ingredients for the cocktail.

 - Separate your eggs (we are only using the egg whites).